mayaanne/foundations/sprint-2/html-css-intro-course.md

 __Pro-tip-2: Stay focused, don't get lost in the details__

 ## Preparing for surprises
 Just like everything on the web, FreeCodeCamp and Udacity have their bugs.
 In some cases, your solution might be perfect, but FreeCodeCamp is throwing an error.
 It can take some patience to discern if the error is a bug or if its caused by your code.
-One of your tasks as budding web developer, is to query errors and recognise where the error is comming from.
+One of your tasks as budding web developer, is to query errors and recognise where the error is coming from.

 Ask yourself - does it work in a different browser?
-Have other's encoutered this error?
+Have other's encountered this error?

 ## FreeCodeCamp + YouTube